 Please share your thoughts on how IoT will impact entertainment and what you would like to see from companies in the future in the comments!

-The reason why it’s to touch on energy is because of the recent advances in energy education.
+The reason why it’s key to touch on energy is because of the recent advances in energy education.
 Technology has totally transformed a once boring industry to one of the hottest industries in the world that’s built on historical infrastructure deployments.

 Led by companies like ComEd, distributed energy resources combine modular electricity generation, storage capabilities, and the ability to lower your electric utility bills.
-When combined with other IoT devices within your smart home or smart building, not only can you live more seamlessly, but can save or even make money with “gridfriendly” decisions.
+When combined with other IoT devices within your smart home or smart building, not only can you live more seamlessly, but can save or even make money with “grid friendly” decisions.

-Economically, this could work a concept used in finance called arbitrage through blockchain based financial measurements and smart contracts.
+Economically, this could work a concept used in finance called arbitrage through blockchain-based financial measurements and smart contracts.
 Whatever energy you generate during the day is more valuable when your neighbors also want to use it, sort of like bandwidth.
-With a storage device in tact, connected to a Emphase Inverter, you can use the energy harvested at the most optimum time or trade it with your neighbors if you’re away.
+With a storage device intact, connected to a Emphase Inverter, you can use the energy harvested at the most optimum time or trade it with your neighbors if you’re away.

 Some other takeaways from energy IoT are that hardware costs have been decreasing.
-This is when you make a large capital investment in utility scaled critical IoT deployment. being that hardware and software are treated as investments meaning that they increase value of everyone’s well-being within your electricity service provider’s territory.
+This is key when you make a large capital investment in utility scaled critical IoT deployment. being that hardware and software are treated as investments meaning that they increase the value of everyone’s well-being within your electricity service provider’s territory.

 Electric vehicles and charging stations also play a role in the future of energy since you can’t rely on gas prices staying low forever.
-Tesla is leading this effort with the announcement of their powerwall.
+Tesla is leading this effort with the announcement of its powerwall.

 WiTricity also allows you to charge your EV wirelessly for SmartCity applications which we will touch on in a future post.

 The only key driver missing from the opportunity of IoT is mass adoption.
 Many of the technologies mentioned throughout this post are available on the market today for purchase.